 What do I do if I need a transcript?

-Follow the instructions on the Records and Registration page.
+Follow the instructions on the Records and Registration - Admissions page.
 No transcript of a student's record will be released until all financial obligations to the college have been satisfied.
 Please allow one week for processing transcript requests.
 If grades from an online internet-based course are needed immediately for a transcript, please inform your instructor that grades need to be posted as quickly as possible.

 Questions Please contact Internet Registration at (928) 524-7459. | email